Categories:

 The ON clause is prohibited for CROSS JOIN.

-The ON clause is unnecessary (and prohibited) for NATURAL JOIN; the join columns are implied.
+The ON clause is unnecessary, and prohibited, for NATURAL JOIN because the join columns are implied.

 For other joins, the ON clause is optional.
-However, omitting the ON clause results in a Cartesian product (every row of object_ref1 paired with every row of object_ref2).
-A Cartesian product can produce a very large volume of output, almost all of which consists of pairs of rows that aren’t actually related; this consumes a lot of resources and is often a user error.
+However, omitting the ON clause results in a Cartesian product; every row of object_ref1 paired with every row of object_ref2.
+A Cartesian product can produce a very large volume of output, almost all of which consists of pairs of rows that aren’t actually related, which consumes a lot of resources and is often a user error.

 For example, suppose that the SQL statement contains: